survivejs/react-book/manuscript/12_authoring_libraries.md

 ### Publishing a Package

 Provided you have logged in, creating new packages is just a matter of executing `npm publish`.
 Given that the package name is still available and everything goes fine, you should have something out there!
-After this you can install your package through `npm install` or `npm i` as we've done so many times before in this book.
+After this, you can install your package through `npm install` or `npm i` as we've done so many times before in this book.

 An alternative way to consume a library is to point at it directly in *package.json*.
-In that case you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag, or branch.
+In that case, you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag, or branch.
 This can be useful, especially if you need to hack around something and cannot wait for a fix.

 ### Bumping a Version